Notes on dual-booting Linux with BitLocker Device Encryption and Secure Boot

 Making preparations

 Before proceeding you should backup all important data to an external hard drive or your preferred online backup provider; preferably both.
-There is a non-insignificant risk of permanently breaking your Windows 10 installation in a non-recoverable fashion as you’ll be making changes to the UEFI partition in your computer.
+There is a not insignificant risk of permanently breaking your Windows 10 installation in a non-recoverable fashion as you’ll be making changes to the UEFI partition in your computer.

-You should also print a copy of your BitLocker recovery key as it may be needed during this process process.
+You should also print a copy of your BitLocker recovery key as it may be needed during this process.
 This is not your BitLocker PIN or password, but a separate numeric key.
 You can print your recovery key from Control Panel: System and Security: BitLocker Drive Encryption.

 Please note that the recovery key changes every time you disable and re-enable BitLocker Device Encryption.
 Be sure you always have several copies of the most recent recovery key, or you may loose access to your encrypted data.